haghard/play-scala-grpc-example/README.md

 # Notes

-I disable https and left http only.
+I disabled https and left http only.